cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 #### <a id='target'></a> target ####

 Set or display the target cloud, organization, and space.
-When you run a cf command that reads or writes information about applications or service instances will, by default, access objects in the currently selected target cloud, organization, and space.
+When you run a cf command that reads or writes information about applications or service instances, by default the command will  access objects in the currently selected target cloud, organization, and space.

 <div class="command-doc">
   <pre class="terminal">$ cf target [URL]</pre>